A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Monitoring

 \section{Monitoring}

-~ The goal of monitoring is to observe and track the environment of interest over time instead of mapping in the learning task that acquires a globally consistent representation of the environment.
+~ The goal of monitoring is to observe and track an environment over time, as opposed to the learning task, which aims to acquire a globally consistent representation of the environment (refer to the example tasks in Figure~\ref{fig:monitoring}).